actgardner/gogen-avro/README.md

 - Support custom package names
 - Figure out what Avro schemas we don't support
 - Maybe framing?
 Generate RPCs and container format readers/writers

+### Thanks

+Thanks to LinkedIn's [goavro library](https://github.com/linkedin/goavro), for providing the encoders for primitives and a great example of how to encode everything else.